What Is Hetian Jade (Nephrite)?

 |---|---|---|

-| Pure White | A | Clean, true white with no visible tint |
+| Pure White | A | Clean, true white with no visible tint — the standard required for Mutton-Fat designation |

-| Fine White | B | Mostly pure white with extremely slight undertone |
+| Fine White | B | Mostly pure white with an extremely slight undertone, visible only under careful examination |

-| White | C | White with a mild secondary tone |
+| White | C | White with a mild but perceptible secondary tone — still genuine nephrite, but clearly below premium grade |

-5. Jade Texture Grading
+Texture Grading

-| Texture Grade | Rank | Visual Characteristics |
+| Texture Grade | Rank | Visual & Tactile Characteristics |

 |---|---|---|

-| Fine | A | Very fine and dense, smooth oily feel, grain structure barely visible under transmitted light |
+| Fine | A | Very fine and dense; smooth oily feel; grain structure barely visible even under transmitted light |

-| Fairly Fine | B | Moderately fine and dense, somewhat oily; grains visible under transmitted light but not under reflected light |
+| Fairly Fine | B | Moderately fine and dense; somewhat oily; grains visible under transmitted light but not under reflected light |

-| Average | C | Coarser and less compact, lacks oily feel; grains visible and uneven |
+| Average | C | Coarser and less compact; lacks oily feel; grains visible and uneven under normal observation |

-6. Clarity Grading (Inclusions)
+Clarity Grading

 | Clarity Grade | Rank | Visual Characteristics |